DeusExHackina/BL3SaveFiles/README.md

 590.sav just a random upload :P

 360.sav - endgame assist, pretty sure it's "clean" for side quests?
 Iffy on the modded gear, some max, some not

+7.sav -  someone else's work.
+It has probably? all cosmetics for BL3.
+It is SUPER LAGGY, if you use it, set your graphics as low as possible and still expect lag.